Internal medicine team paves paths to specialty care

 |0

-This work, Internal medicine team paves paths to specialty care [Image 3 of 3], by TSgt Christopher Hubenthal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Internal medicine team paves paths to specialty care, by TSgt Christopher Hubenthal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT